CHAPTER 3: RETENTION

 Here are a few ways you can share information about your updates:

-- Share your updates on blogs, a press release or on social media (when doing this, make sure these updates aren’t just simple bug fixes)
+- Share your updates on blogs, a press release or on social media (only do this for significant updates, not just bug fixes).

 By updating your software and sharing those updates, customers will see that you are making an effort to keep them happy.
 As you make more beneficial updates, they will feel they are getting increased value out of the software over time.

 10. MEASURE NPS METRICS TO DISCOVER UNHAPPY CUSTOMERS

 You need to know which customers are happy, but it’s also crucial to know which customers are unhappy.
 How can you discover which customers are less than pleased with your service?
 This can be fairly difficult because 96% of unhappy customers don’t complain.